rotki/rotki/docs/api.rst

    For the daily stats the fields are:
    :resjson timestamp int: The timestamp of the start of the day in GMT for which this entry is.
-   :resjson pnl string: The amount of ETH gained or lost in that day.
+   :resjson pnl object: The amount of ETH gained or lost in that day along with its usd value.
+Average price of the day is taken.
-   :resjson start_balance string: The amount of ETH the day started with.
+   :resjson start_balance object: The amount of ETH the day started with along with its usd value.
-   :resjson end_balance string: The amount of ETH the day ended with.
+   :resjson end_balance object: The amount of ETH the day ended with along with its usd value.
    :resjson missed_attestations int: The number of attestations the validator missed during the day.
    :resjson orphaned_attestations int: The number of attestations the validator orphaned during the day.
    :resjson proposed_blocks int: The number of blocks the validator proposed during the day.